gfox72/DOCTEST/MAN-1.md

 :exclamation: To stop using your wallet, it's advised to close the application by selecting 0 from the menu, this will allow the application to store its last state before shutting down.

-:exclamation:Your wallet file location may vary depending on your operating system or configuration, it's advised to do a system search on the wallet name so you know where your file is situated.
+:exclamation:Your wallet file location may vary depending on your operating system or configuration, it's advised to do a system search on the wallet name so you know where your file is situated in case you want to take a backup.

 <a name="syncing"></a>
 ## Syncing your wallet